keybase/book-content/00-getting_started/00-index.md

 ## Welcome to Keybase
 Keybase is a free and super secure app for chats, teams, files, and more.
 It’s [open-source](https://github.com/keybase/client) and powered by [public-key cryptography](https://keybase.io/docs/crypto/overview).

+{# Need: better intro that includes why you should use Keybase, what you can use it on, and any tips for downloading #}

 Cryptography ensures Keybase’s security but it also means the app works a little differently than others.
 Here are a few things you should know as you get started.

 ### Your username